 - School Psych/Admin involvement.

-- Suspension or exclusion procedures at the discretion of the Principal.
+- Suspension or exclusion procedures at the discretion of the Principal NOTE: In school withdrawal or suspension results in loss of Good Standing as per the Good Standing Policy.

 - On return to school, parents and child attend meeting with Principal regarding agreed behaviours and outcomes.
 An independent Behaviour Plan may be initiated.